thoresonjd/dsa-cpp/README.md

 ## Repository Structure

+The repository is arranged into the following directories

 - `bin` - Contains compiled executables (excluded from repository)
 - `docs` - Contains documentation for the data structures and algorithms
 - `external` - Contains external, third-party submodules